Table of Contents

 Khamira Gaozaban Sada is an Unani medicine.
-It is a semi-solid preparation, which is particularly used as a tonic to strengthen heart and brain.
+It is a semi-solid preparation, which is particularly used as a tonic to strengthen the heart and brain.
 It treats weakness of heart and gives relief in heart palpitation.
-It calms mind and reduces anxiety.
+It calms the mind and reduces anxiety.
 It is useful in melancholia.

 - Synonym: Khamira-e-Gaozaban Sada, Khameera Gaozaban Sada

 - Type of medicine: Classical Unani Medicine